Why are organized neighborhoods vital?

 History of MONs

 And just what is a MON, you ask.
 It's a Montclair Organized Neighborhood.
 Huh?
-In 2004, Piedmont Pines joined its sister organization, Montclair Safety & Improvement Council, in an ambitious effort to get Montclair's neighborhoods divided into 40- to 60-home groups to:
+In 2004, Piedmont Pines joined its sister organization, Montclair Safety & Improvement Council (recently renamed Montclair Neighborhood Council), in an ambitious effort to get Montclair's neighborhoods divided into 40- to 60-home groups to:

 - watch out for one another